 This guide will show you how to fix many common Netflix problems without waiting for Netflix support to get back to you with a solution.
+Sometimes Netflix is down, but most of the time when you see a Netflix error or cannot stream, it is something you can fix.

 When you find yourself asking, “Is Netflix down?” or “Why do I have these Netflix problems?” on a regular basis this guide will help you fix the issue so you can get back to watching Netflix.
 We’ll also explain how to reset Netflix and what to do if you can’t download Netflix movies on iPhone or Android.

-We’ll cover Netflix error codes, Netflix connection problems and common Netflix problems on iPhone, iPad, Android and PC.
-We’ll also walk through steps to take if you have trouble streaming Netflix to your Apple TV, PS4, Xbox One and other connected devices.
+We’ll cover Netflix error codes, Netflix connection problems and common Netflix problems on iPhone, iPad, Android, and PC.
+We’ll also walk through steps to take if you have trouble streaming Netflix to your Apple TV, PS4, Xbox One, and other connected devices.

 We don’t see Netflix down for extended periods for all users, but there are many places you can run into a problem that will interrupt your streaming session on Netflix when other apps and your Internet work just fine.